 About this course

-On this BSc Population and Geography degree you'll explore the effects of changing populations and societies in the 21st century.
+On this BSc Population Sciences degree (formerly known as Population and Geography) you'll explore the effects of changing populations and societies in the 21st century.
 You’ll look at population and geography across the developed and developing world.
 These skills will allow you to pursue careers such as population analyst, regional planner or social researcher.
 The programme responds to employers’ increasing demand for quantitative skills.

 This course covers how human populations change and the causes and consequences of these changes.
 Topics you'll cover include migration, population growth, global health, inequality, and globalisation.